 Tennessee law provides that a TANGIBLE PERSONAL PROPERTY SCHEDULE shall annually be completed by all partnerships, corporations, other business associations not issuing stock, and individuals operating for profit as a business or profession, including manufacturers, except those whose property is entirely assessable by the Office of State Assessed Properties.
-These instructions for completing the schedule are in accordance with the TENNESSEE CODE ANNOTATED, Title 67, Chapter 5, Parts 6 and 9, and with rules for the assessment of commercial and industrial tangible personal property promulgated by the Tennessee State Board of Equalization, Tenn.
+These instructions for completing the schedule are in accordance with the TENNESSEE CODE ANNOTATED (T.C.A.), Title 67, Chapter 5, Parts 6 and 9, and with the Tennessee State Board of Equalization's rules for the assessment of commercial and industrial tangible personal property.
+See Tenn.
 Comp.
 R. & Regs.
-0600-05-.01 - .12.
+0600-05.01-.12.